 Once you get into a certain set of habits, it can be hard to escape.
 Wake up, brush your teeth, have breakfast, go to work, come home, eat, watch TV, and go to bed.
 It’s a tried and tested routine that you’ve been following for ages.

-When people think of starting a fitness journey, people think that this puts their daily routine into jeopardy.
+When people think of starting a fitness journey, people think that this puts their daily routine in jeopardy.
 They think that their entire schedule is going to be thrown off balance, creating chaos and discomfort.
-This is because they view fitness as something that’s not part of them; something that other people do that they don’t have the time or motivation or money or skills or whatever other excuse the might be holding onto.
+This is because they view fitness as something that’s not part of them; something that other people do that they don’t have the time or motivation for money or skills or whatever other excuse they might be holding onto.

-In this article, we’re going to explore some of the best tips for getting your fitness journey off to a good start and ensure its success.
+In this article, we’re going to explore some of the best tips for getting your fitness journey off to a good start and ensuring its success.

 - Create a Vision Board

 Alongside looks, think about some performance targets for you to hit or habits to include.
-Just judging your success by how you appear in the mirror is a sure fire way to lose motivation and become frustrated.
-How we look can fluctuate day by day depending on a number of factors.
+Just judging your success by how you appear in the mirror is a surefire way to lose motivation and become frustrated.
+How we look can fluctuate day by day depending on several factors.

-Not to mention, our mind set plays a massive role in our perception.
+Not to mention, our mindset plays a massive role in our perception.
 Even though you might look the same as you did yesterday, just waking up tired and feeling stressed can make you think you appear worse.
 The same goes for your weight.
-Both of these things are a good indicator of how well things are going, but neither tell the whole picture.
+Both of these things are a good indicator of how well things are going, but neither tells the whole picture.
 That’s why it’s important to judge your success from various factors to get a more complete picture.